Khensani-Lebese/nodeEmployeeAppAuth/README.md

 Similarly,For frontend, install dependencies
 `npm install`

-# Run the Froontend Server
+# Run the Frontend Server
 Once dependencies are installed, you can run the frontend server using the following command:

 `npm run dev`